fernandaalves2893/fernandaalves2893/README.md

 ![ICanAndIWillMotivationGIF](https://github.com/user-attachments/assets/9a563a0d-5543-4ab7-9d8c-bc4bd8184840)

-Up to now I only have a few sites I developed with the help of Alura Courses, but soon enough I'll present different things (**baby steps**)
+Up to now, I have only a few sites I developed with the help of Alura Courses, but soon enough I'll present different things (**baby steps**)

 ![TheMandalorianTheChildGIF](https://github.com/user-attachments/assets/6dc9b613-4f40-4bb0-8a1c-9fe4d1dc0dd6)